LuZWCHA/DeepFakeDefenders/README.md

 ```

 ### Prepare checkpoint
-Download the BaiduDisk's checkpoint (scroll down the the download link) and put into the project root.
+Download the BaiduYunDisk's checkpoint (scroll down to the the download link) and put into the project root.
 Asume the path is ```path/to/checkpoint```

 ### Run script
 ``` bash